lukaszmadrzynski/Website-Update/content/pages/ecotours/forever-walk.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Venture into pristine forests and spot some of the **world's rarest birds** a local

-          bird watching station.
-Learn from passionate conservationists about their vital

-          work protecting these endangered species in this serene bird refuge.
+          Witness the **extraordinary biodiversity of ancient forests** within Jade Dragon Snow Mountain.

+          Discover a rich tapestry of plant and animal life, appreciating the ecological

+          significance of Yunnan's primeval forests and their vital role in the

+          ecosystem.

         image:
           type: ImageBlock
           url: /images/Icon5b.jpg